Eddie and the Cruisers: Soundtrack

 Vance asked Davidson to describe his fictitious band and their music.
-Initially, Davidson said that the Cruisers sounded like Dion and the Belmonts, but when they meet Frank, they have elements of Jim Morrison and The Doors.
+Initially, Davidson said that the Cruisers sounded like Dion and the Belmonts, but when they meet Frank Ridgeway (Berenger), they have elements of Jim Morrison and The Doors.
 However, Davidson did not want to lose sight of the fact that the Cruisers were essentially a Jersey bar band, and he thought of Bruce Springsteen and the E Street Band.
 The filmmaker told Vance to find him someone that could produce music that contained elements of these three bands.
 Davidson was getting close to rehearsals when Vance called him and said that he had found the band—John Cafferty and the Beaver Brown Band from Providence, Rhode Island.

-Davidson met the band and realized that they closely resembled the band as described in the script, right down to a Cape Verdean saxophone player, whom he cast in the film.
+Davidson met the band and realized that they closely resembled the band as described in the script, right down to a Cape Verdean saxophone player Michael Antunes, whom he cast in the film.
 Initially, Cafferty was only hired to write a few songs for the film, but he did such a good job of capturing the feeling of the 1960s and 1980s that Davidson asked him to score the entire film.

 After successful screenings on HBO in 1984, the album suddenly climbed the charts, going quadruple platinum.
 The studio re-released the soundtrack in the fall of 1984.
-Nine months after the film was released in theaters, the main song in the film, "On the Dark Side", was the number one song in the country on Billboard's Mainstream, Rock, and Heatseeker charts; and #7 on the Billboard Hot 100 chart.
+Nine months after the film was released in theaters, the main song in the film, "On the Dark Side", was the number one song in the country on Billboard's Mainstream, Rock, and Heatseeker charts and #7 on the Billboard Hot 100 chart.
 Another single from the film, "Tender Years," peaked at #31 on the Billboard Hot 100.

 Reaction

-Eddie and the Cruisers was originally intended to open during the summer, but a scheduling error resulted in a September release, when its target audience - teenagers - were back in school.
+Eddie and the Cruisers was originally intended to open during the summer, but a scheduling error resulted in a September release, when its target audience—teenagers—were back in school.
 The film had its world premiere at Deauville.
-Embassy Pictures threw a promotional party for the film at a dance club in West Hollywood in September, 1983, where Cafferty and his band played.
+Embassy Pictures threw a promotional party for the film at a dance club in West Hollywood in September 1983, where Cafferty and his band played.

 The film was a box office flop, receiving many negative to mixed reviews from critics.
 The film was released in theaters on September 23, 1983, and grossed $1.4 million on its opening weekend.
 It would go on to make $4.7 million in North America.
 The film was pulled from theaters after three weeks and all of the promotional ads pulled after one week.

 In the fall of 1984, the single "On the Dark Side" from the soundtrack album suddenly climbed the charts, as the film was rediscovered on cable television and home video, prompting the studio to briefly re-release the album.